 Monk characters strive for rigorous physical and mental discipline.
 Due to their intense reliance on order, they must be of lawful alignment whether good, neutral, or evil, and they must always remain true to their alignment.
-Monks may use any weapons except black weapons, bows, and crossbows.
-Monks may not wear any armor, man any siege weapons, or use any type of shield.
-They may not use any magical items such as Relics, as it disrupts their inner strength.
-They may, however, use potions, Holy/Unholy weapons, and may have spells cast upon them.
+Monks may use any weapons except shieldbreaking weapons, bows, and crossbows.
+Monks may not wear any armor or use any type of shield.

 All Monks have the skill of 'Missile Deflection' at 1st rank.
 This skill allows them to use their hands, feet, or weapon to purposefully deflect any incoming non-magical missile weapon.

-The Monk may deflect the Arrow of Piercing, but not the Javelin of Lightning (see Relics in Chapter Seven), any spellball, or any green damage weapon.
+The Monk may deflect the Arrow of Piercing, but not the Javelin of Lightning (see Relics in Chapter seven).
+The Monk may not deflect any spell or spell like effect.
 If the Monk is struck unaware, misses the missile, or attempts to use this skill with any body part other than his hands or feet, normal damage is taken.
 Monks using this skill should call out "Monk," upon making a deflection.